-- For example being analogous to inference of the empirical distribution Ĵ,
+- For example, is analogous to an inference of the empirical distribution Ĵ,

 - Given the resampled data.

-For instance, imagine we are intent in the average height of people worldwide.
-We may not size all the people in the global population; consequently in its place we sample only a minute part of it, and measure that.
+For instance, imagine we are intent on the average height of people worldwide.
+We may not size all the people in the global population; consequently, in its place, we sample only a minute part of it and measure that.
 Assume the sample is of size N; that is; we extent the heights of N persons.
-Only one estimate of the mean may be gotten from that single sample.
+Only one estimate of the mean maybe gotten from that single sample.
 We required some sense of the variability of the mean that we have computed satisfactory to reason about the population.